INFO 5001 - Computing for Information Science

 If you run out of slip days or fail to submit your assignment prior to the slip day deadline without prior permission then your assignment will not be accepted.

-• There is no late work accepted for project components.
+• There is no late work accepted for project components, quizzes, or exams.

 Waiver for extenuating circumstances